UD-CRPL/oaccvv_website/content/Github/_index.en.md

 draft: false
 icon: "ti-package"
 # search related keywords
-keywords: ["Install", "Github"]
+keywords: ["Install", "GitHub"]
 type: docs
-description: "Get started with using our test suite"
+description: "Get started with using our testsuite"
 ---
-Before using our tests suite, please make sure that you have one or more compilers that support OpenACC.
+Before using our testsuite, please make sure that you have one or more compilers that support OpenACC.
 Current support status can be found on [Resources](/resources/)

-## Getting our test suite
+## Getting our testsuite

-Once you have a working compiler, you can access our [repository](https://github.com/OpenACCUserGroup/OpenACCV-V.git) and obtain all the tests that are currently available:
+Once you have a working compiler, you can access our **[repository](https://github.com/OpenACCUserGroup/OpenACCV-V.git)** and obtain all the tests that are currently available:

 ```bash
 git clone https://github.com/OpenACCUserGroup/OpenACCV-V.git